Impostor Feelings in the Quiet: A Letter for the Successful Client Who Still Feels Like a Fraud

 Your brain may finally have space to process.

 That is not failure.
-That is healing.
+That is recovery.

 How to tell the difference between healthy doubt and impostor feelings